HaCk3Dq/raspberry-vu/README.md

 Troubleshooting
 ---------------
-* Pulseaudio doesn't seem to be working properly:
+* If Pulseaudio doesn't seem to be working properly:

     - do not run pulseaudio in system mode